Shawn-gitman/Korea-Legend-Webpage-/README.md

 ### Korea-Legend-Webpage-

-Korea-Legend is the Github-based website that can provide better KDA(Kill&Death Average) services and also it can create a familiar forum.
+Korea-Legend is the Github-based website that can provide better KDA(Kill&Death Average) services and also it is able to create a familiar forum.

 ### Getting Started